joelstrohmeier/website/src/blog/accessibility-anti-patterns.md

 The free mass market versions of automated tools often work with your live web pages only.
 So the issues you find are probably already presenting barriers to your users.
 To avoid this, you also need to test before content is live.

 Increasingly, tools not only find issues but claim to fix them, too.
-Advertising and marketing related to these tools will .
-These tools are often called 'overlays'. <a href="https://overlayfactsheet.com/en/">The evidence that these claims are false or highly misleading is overwhelming</a>.
+These tools are often called 'overlays' and many use misleading marketing messages.

+<a href="https://overlayfactsheet.com/en/">The evidence that these claims are false or highly misleading is overwhelming</a>.
 ### What to do instead

 How do you avoid this anti-pattern of relying on automated tools?